williamw520/jsoda/README.md

     }

 <kbd>@Model.prefix</kbd> adds a prefix to the tablename, either from class
 name or the <kbd>table</kbd> attribute.
-This can be used to segment tables together in a namespace when specified on a set of model classes.
+This can be used to group tables together in a namespace when specified on a set of model classes.

     @Model(prefix = "Acct_")                // tablename becomes Acct_Sample1
     public class Sample1 {
     }

-DynamoDB's ProvisionedThroughput on a table can be specified with <kbd>readThroughput</kbd>
+DynamoDB's ProvisionedThroughput on a table can be specified with
+<kbd>readThroughput</kbd> or <kbd>writeThroughput</kbd> in
-or <kbd>writeThroughput</kbd>.
-They don't have effect on SimpleDB.
+<kbd>@Model.prefix</kbd>.
+They have no effect on SimpleDB.

+#### Model Class Registration

+Model classes need to be registered first before they can be used.
+There are two ways to register model classes: auto-registration and explicit registration.
+When a model class has enough annotation applied and default dbtype is accetable, it can be auto-registered upon its first use.
+For example,

+    Dao<Sample1>    dao1 = jsoda.dao(Sample1.class);
+    Query<Sample1>  query1 = jsoda.query(Sample1.class);

+Either one of the above would auto-register the Sample1 model class with the
+<kbd>jsoda</kbd> object.

+When a model class doesn't have enough annotation (missig <kbd>@Model</kbd>) or you want to override the dbtype in the annotation (default or specified), it can be registered via the registerModel() method in <kbdJsoda</kbd>.

+    jsoda.registerModel(Sample1.class, DbType.DynamoDB);

+The above would register the Sample1 model to be stored in DynamoDB instead of the default SimpleDB dbtype in <kbd>@Model</kbd>.

+Note that a model can only be registered against one dbtype in a
+<kbd>Jsoda</kbd> object.
+If the same model needs to be stored in both
+SimpleDB and DynamoDB, register the model class in another <kbd>Jsoda</kbd>
+object.
+For example,

+    jsodaSdb.registerModel(Sample1.class, DbType.SimpleDB);
+    jsodaDyn.registerModel(Sample1.class, DbType.DynamoDB);

 ### Defining Data Model Classes with Jsoda